 "It's wedding season baby!", and by that we mean it is time to watch or rewatch this funny foray into the cringe-ness of modern weddings.
 In it Vince Vaughn and Owen Wilson play a pair of best friends who spend their summers crashing weddings until they end up at one where they are tangled up with the family hosting.

 It's soppy at times, and there's a few storylines that haven't aged brilliantly, but it still delivers the laughs whether it's the first or fourteenth time you're watching it.

 Marriage Story (2019)

 OK, we concede that Noah Baumbach's 2019 portrait of a marriage breaking down from the inside is a tearjerker, but its brilliance lies in the fact it's also very, very funny.
 Nicole (Scarlett Johansson) and Charlie (Adam Driver) play a pair of artists navigating the end of their relationship and custody battle of their son which, despite their good intentions, turns very nasty.

 The biggest target is the American legal system and subsequently the most hilarious performances come from the pair's lawyers, played by Laura Dern, who won an Oscar for her acidic turn as Nora Fanshaw, and her opponent played by Ray Liotta.

-The 2000 film starring Jason Statham as a boxing matcher and Brad Pitt as a rugged traveller is a classic Guy Ritchie crime caper stuffed with scornful one-liners.
+The turn-of-the-millennium film starring Jason Statham as a boxing matcher and Brad Pitt as a rugged traveller is a classic Guy Ritchie crime caper stuffed with scornful one-liners.
 "Should I call you bullet tooth..?"
 Avi asks Vinnie Jones character at one point.
 "You can call me Susan if it makes you happy," he replies sardonically.